Smoke detector low battery chirp

 You'll need: A 9v battery.
 Available for a few dollars at any supermarket.

-Method: Twist the detector (usually anti-clockwise) firmly but do not force.
+Most common method: Twist the detector (usually anti-clockwise) firmly but do not force.
 It should turn then fall away from the mounting.
 The battery should be under a small door with a twist-clip.
 Twist the clip and change the battery.
 The battery door may not close without a battery installed.
 Once the battery is changed, twist the detector back into place.

 Description: Modern smoke detectors can be connected to your security/alarm system but they also act as stand-alone devices, using the alarm for reporting and added warning systems.

-Whatever its primary power is, all smoke detectors have a battery (most often a 9v battery).
+Whatever its primary power is, all smoke detectors (Should) have a battery (most often a 9v battery).
 When this battery is almost depleted the detector will begin to emit a repeating beep/chirp sound this will continue until the battery is changed.
 The smoke detector stores a small amount of charge independent of the battery and can beep/chirp a few times even without the battery installed.
-240v powered detectors chirp when their backup battery is low even if there is no other power issues.
+240v or 12v powered detectors chirp when their backup battery is low even if there is no other power issues.